Skip to main content

 Komal Saul or Soft Rice - An easy Assamese culinary delight

-My home state Assam produces a variety of rice and no wonder we have all kinds of cereals, snacks, to the main course from rice.
-Any other kind of rice is considered as the main course, whereas Komal Saul is considered as a light meal or snack.
-As a snack or mini-meal Komal Saul holds a prestigious position in Assamese culinary tradition.
-Religious function or funeral or even wedding sighting Komal Saul is not uncommon especially in those yesteryears.
+My home state, Assam, produces a variety of rice, and it's no wonder we have all kinds of cereals, snacks, and main courses made from rice.
+Any other type of rice is considered the main course, whereas Komal Saul is considered a light meal or snack.
+As a snack or mini-meal, Komal Saul holds a prestigious position in Assamese culinary tradition.
+A religious function, a funeral, or even a wedding sighting of Komal Saul is not uncommon, especially in those bygone years.

 Komal Saul and Regular Rice